VanshikaBhalla/groceryDeliveryAPI/README.md

 ## Deployment

-The application has been successfully deployed online using Render.
+The application has been successfully deployed online using Render making it scalable according to demand.
 It integrates the Razorpay Payment Gateway with Test Mode API keys, providing a seamless payment experience.
 Check it out [here](https://grocerydeliveryapi.onrender.com)

 ## Drawbacks and Challenges